Joxit/runtasktic/README.md

 Usage: runtasktic <COMMAND>

 Commands:
-  run         Run tasks
-  dot         Export the configuration to a graph (needs graphviz/dot) exec        Execute a single command with notification completion  Generate completion script for your shell help        Print this message or the help of the given subcommand(s)
+  run         Run all tasks from your configuration in background or foreground dot         Export the configuration to a graph (needs graphviz/dot) exec        Execute a single command with notification in background or foreground completion  Generate completion script for your shell update      Self update of the binary help        Print this message or the help of the given subcommand(s)

 Options: